Anatomy of Parity-violating Trispectra in Galaxy Surveys: Introduction

 Since these initial findings, the community has made significant progress in understanding parity violations in the large-scale structure (LSS).
 On the theoretical side, an extension to the no-go theorem in Ref.~\cite{Liu:2019fag} was proposed, along with several exemplary models that produce parity-violating trispectra~\cite{Cabass:2022rhr}.
-Using the wavefunction formalism, new factorization properties were identified to simplify the computation of parity-violating trispectra \cite{Stefanyszyn:2023qov, Stefanyszyn:2024msm,Lee:2023jby}.
+Using the wavefunction formalism, new factorization properties were identified to simplify the computation of parity-violating trispectra \cite{Stefanyszyn:2023qov, Stefanyszyn:2024msm,Lee:2023jby}, and a more formal perspective was proposed to extend the no-go theorem beyond tree level using a de Sitter version of the CPT theorem \cite{Hewson:2024rnb, Thavanesan:2025kyc}.
 A similar but slightly different model with an axion in a sinusoidal potential that couples to a \U{1} gauge field and the inflaton was also studied, and the study suggests a larger parity-violating signal relative to the parity-preserving signal \cite{Fujita:2023inz}.
 Other studies investigated parity-violating trispectra of axion inflation \cite{Niu:2022fki, Reinhard:2024evr} and in Chern-Simons gravity \cite{Creque-Sarbinowski:2023wmb}.
+Recent studies also investigated the possibility that redshift-space distortion may introduce an apparent parity violation in the galaxy redshift survey data \cite{Paul:2024uim, Paul:2024xff}.
 On the observational side, a procedure was proposed to compress the six-dimensional parity-violating part of the trispectrum to one-dimensional power-spectrum-like functions \cite{Jamieson:2024mau}.
 Constraints from the cosmic microwave background (CMB) showed no significant parity violation with a model-independent limit \cite{Philcox:2023ffy, Philcox:2023ypl} and with model template fitting \cite{Philcox:2025wts}.
 There has also been interest in the role of parity-violating correlations for baryon acoustic oscillation observations~\cite{Hou:2024udn}, as well as smaller-scale constraints using $N$-body simulations~\cite{Coulton:2023oug} or machine-learning-based techniques ~\cite{Taylor:2023deh, Craigie:2024bhk, Hewson:2024rnb}.

 An important open question is which model best accounts for the parity-violating signals observed by BOSS and what constraints can be derived from the data.
 Some of these were investigated in Refs.~\cite{Philcox:2022hkh, Cabass:2022oap, Cabass:2024wob}.
 However, extracting information from the primordial (parity-violating) process from the late-time observations remains challenging.
 Theoretical developments in cosmological collider physics mainly focused on shapes of curvature perturbation correlators in momentum space, whereas galaxy surveys document galaxy number overdensities in position space.
 Certain limits in momentum space (such as squeezed or collapsed limits) are frequently taken when discussing momentum-space spectra for clarity.
 However, all momentum modes contribute to the position-space correlation functions, and it is unclear whether spectral features under those limits are manifested in the position space.
 Furthermore, while curvature perturbations provide a qualitative picture of galaxy overdensities, they miss essential details, such as transfer functions linking the initial curvature perturbations to the matter overdensities, galaxy bias that associates matter with galaxy distributions, and projection effects such as redshift space distortion (see review, e.g.,~\cite{Desjacques:2016bnm, Hamilton:1997zq}).